FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/33-old-questions.md

 > Yes it does.
 While the Q3 accuracy \(per residue\) is not improved, the Q4 accuracy \(per protein\) does improve.

 ### 3.3.10 Lecture 9: Membrane Structure Prediction

+**Question:** What are the requirements of a cell membrane?

+> * separate the content of the cell from its surroundings
+> * control traffic into and out of the cell
+>   * keep malicious things out
+>   * let good things in
+> * must be a dynamic structure

+**Question:** What are the 4 main structural components of the cell membrane?

+> Carbohydrates, Cholesterol, Phospholipids, Proteins

+**Question:** What is the cell membrane mainly made out of?

+> The cell membrane is a so called **lipid bilayer** of **phospholipids**.
+Phospholipids have a non-polar, hydrophobic tail \(membrane center\) and a polar, hydrophilic head \(outside of membrane\).

+**Question:** What are functions of membrane proteins?

+> * help to be recognized by immune cells
+> * transport proteins control substance flow in and out of the cell
+> * receptor proteins bind hormons, which can change cell function
+> * provide structural stability

+**Question:** Can membrane proteins easily move around?

+> It depends:
+>
+> * Membrane proteins can easily move laterally
+> * But it is hard to move into / out of the lipid bilayer

 ### 3.3.11 Lecture 10: TMSEG